thread/routemaster/README.md

 ##### Exit conditions

-Exit conditions are small programs execute with a [context](context) formed of the metadata attatched to a label, optional dynamic data fetched from data feeds, and system provided data including the current date and time, and the time that has passed since the label entered the current state.
+Exit conditions are small programs which execute with a [context](context) formed of the metadata attached to a label, optional dynamic data fetched from data feeds, and system provided data including the current date and time, and the time that has passed since the label entered the current state.

-All exit conditions evaluate to a either a truthy value, in which case the label progresses to the next state, or to a falsy value, in vhich the label remains at the gate.
+All exit conditions evaluate to a either a truthy value, in which case the label progresses to the next state, or to a falsy value, in which the label remains at the gate.

 An example of an exit condition is: